CriticalFlaw/flawhud/.github/README.md

 To enable the Code Pro fonts, open `flawhud\resource\clientscheme.res` in a text editor and add **_pro** as instructed in the file.

 ### Favorite Server
-To setup a shortcut to your favorite server, open `flawhud\resource\gamemenu.res` and under **ServerButton** enter the connection string to your preferred server as instructed.
+To setup a shortcut to your favorite server, open `flawhud\resource\gamemenu.res` and under **HomeServerButton** enter the connection string to your preferred server as instructed.

 ### Transparent Viewmodels
 To enable transparent viewmodels, you must first install the mastercomfig's Transparent Viewmodels addon or update your graphics configs to work with this feature.
 Then open `flawhud\scripts\hudlayout.res` and under **TransparentViewmodels** change the values of **visible** and **enabled** from 0 to 1.
 For more information, read the the TeamFortress.TV [thread][tftv-link].